"Say What, Say Huh?" Examining How We Communicate

 Voices Today for Change Tomorrow Endowed Scholarship Fund

-To honor the memory and lives of the victims of the study, the CDC Foundation aims to raise $5 million for the Voices Today for Change Tomorrow Scholarship Fund.
+About the Fund: To honor the memory and lives of the victims of the study, the CDC Foundation aims to raise $5 million for the Voices Today for Change Tomorrow Scholarship Fund.
 This fund will provide annual merit scholarships to the descendants of the study participants and offer administrative support to the Voices For Our Fathers Legacy Foundation.
 Recipients of the scholarships will be encouraged, but not required, to attend historically Black colleges or universities.
 With this fund, the CDC Foundation honors the legacy of the men in the USPHS Study of Untreated Syphilis and supports their descendants in building change.
 These scholarships are intended to amplify the voices of the next generation, allowing them to honor the life experiences of their ancestors while pursuing innovative solutions across their fields of study.
+View the news release about the scholarship.

 11134